-As a Finnish public limited company, Innofactor Plc complies with the Finnish Companies Act, other regulations concerning public companies and the company's Articles of Association in its decision-making processes and administration.
+As a Finnish public limited company, we comply with the Finnish Companies Act, other regulations concerning public companies, and our Articles of Association in our decision-making processes and administration.

-Innofactor Plc complies with the recommendations in Corporate Governance for Finnish listed companies in 2015, published by the Securities Market Association.
+Innofactor Plc complies with the recommendations of the Finnish Corporate Governance Code 2020 for listed companies, published by the Securities Market Association.

 Innofactor Plc's annual statement on Corporate Governance can be found at: